ksy92/Hmap_AVIRIS-NG/README.md

 ## Input Files

-The files `H_Rrs_df2021a_window_3.csv` and `H_Rrs_df2021b_window_3.csv` are matched datasets consisting of depth and reflectance spectra.
-These datasets were created using a sliding window-based pixel averaging technique during the DELTA-X spring and fall campaigns, respectively.
+The files `H_Rrs_df2021a_window_3.csv` and `H_Rrs_df2021b_window_3.csv` are matched datasets consisting of depth and reflectance spectra from the NASA's Delta-X mission spring and fall campaigns, respectively.
+The reflectance spectra were filted using a sliding window-based pixel averaging (window size=3).

 ## Code Description